Roller skating was always part of (pop)-culture. Its comeback adds a new chapter to the traditions in this sports.

 This statement points out two important aspects for understanding the current roller skating movement.
 First, it is acquired by mostly women, and second, it transcends the function as a trendy workout, or fashionable recreational activity.

-The origins can be located in the early 2000s, when the former sports entertainment roller derby was re- born as a grassroots, women-run competitive sports, steeped in a feminism ethos.
+The origins can be located in the early 2000s, when the former sports entertainment roller derby was re- born as a grassroots, women-run competitive sports, steeped in a third-wave feminism ethos.
 Since then roller derby gained an amazing popularity in women around the globe.
 Over the past years, pushed by the opportunities of social media, female empowerment became more individualistic, which outgrow that very regulated and intimate team sports.
 One step into increased visibility and individuality of female rollerskating begun with the Chicks in Bowls (CIB) movement: Women conquer the male dominated skate parks.

 “The rules we set were it had to be all-inclusive (gender, religion, age, sexuality), no skill-level excluded – basically we wanted to form a safe environment for people who wanted to quad skate in parks.”Samara Pepperell (Founder of Chicks in Bowls)